Saarc conference: India rules out accepting Pak invitation to Modi

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-NEW DELHI: India ruled out the possibility of accepting an invitation from Pakistan for Prime Minister Narendra Modi to attend the South Asian Association for Regional Cooperation (Saarc) Summit, stated to be held in Islamabad.
+NEW DELHI: India ruled out the possibility of accepting an invitation from Pakistan for Prime Minister Narendra Modi to attend the South Asian Association for Regional Cooperation (Saarc) summit, slated to be held in Islamabad.

-The Indian Minister for External Affairs, Sushma Swaraj, on Wednesday said the Kartarpur Corridor initiative was not connected with the dialogue process with Pakistan, hours before theground-breaking of the corridor in Pakistan’s Narowal district.
+Indian Minister for External Affairs Sushma Swaraj on Wednesday said that the Kartarpur corridor initiative is not connected with the dialogue process with Pakistan, hours before the groundbreaking of the corridor in Pakistan’s Narowal district.

-Addressing a press conference, the minister thanked Pakistan for accepting India’s longstanding demand for opening of the Kartarpur Corridor, but clarified that it does not mean that bilateral talks would begin soon.
-The “bilateral dialogue and Kartarpur Corridor are two different things. ...But this does not mean that the bilateral dialogue will start only on this.
+Addressing a press conference, the minister thanked Pakistan for accepting India’s longstanding demand for opening of the Kartarpur corridor, but clarified that it does not mean that bilateral talks will begin soon.

+“Bilateral dialogue and Kartarpur corridor are two different things.
+I am very happy that for the last 20 years, rather many years, government of India has been asking for this Kartarpur corridor.
+And for the first time, Pakistan has responded positively to this,” Swaraj was quoted as saying by Indian media.
+“But this does not mean that the bilateral dialogue will start only on this,” she added.

-NEW DELHI: India ruled out the possibility of accepting an invitation from Pakistan for Prime Minister Narendra Modi to attend the South Asian Association for Regional Cooperation (Saarc) Summit, stated to be held in Islamabad.
+NEW DELHI: India ruled out the possibility of accepting an invitation from Pakistan for Prime Minister Narendra Modi to attend the South Asian Association for Regional Cooperation (Saarc) summit, slated to be held in Islamabad.

-The Indian Minister for External Affairs, Sushma Swaraj, on Wednesday said the Kartarpur Corridor initiative was not connected with the dialogue process with Pakistan, hours before theground-breaking of the corridor in Pakistan’s Narowal district.
+Indian Minister for External Affairs Sushma Swaraj on Wednesday said that the Kartarpur corridor initiative is not connected with the dialogue process with Pakistan, hours before the groundbreaking of the corridor in Pakistan’s Narowal district.

-Addressing a press conference, the minister thanked Pakistan for accepting India’s longstanding demand for opening of the Kartarpur Corridor, but clarified that it does not mean that bilateral talks would begin soon.
-The “bilateral dialogue and Kartarpur Corridor are two different things. ...But this does not mean that the bilateral dialogue will start only on this.
+Addressing a press conference, the minister thanked Pakistan for accepting India’s longstanding demand for opening of the Kartarpur corridor, but clarified that it does not mean that bilateral talks will begin soon.

+“Bilateral dialogue and Kartarpur corridor are two different things.
+I am very happy that for the last 20 years, rather many years, government of India has been asking for this Kartarpur corridor.
+And for the first time, Pakistan has responded positively to this,” Swaraj was quoted as saying by Indian media.
+“But this does not mean that the bilateral dialogue will start only on this,” she added.